 Raj Patel is an award-winning writer, activist and academic.
+He currently co-teaches the Edible Education class at UC Berkleey with Michael Pollan.
 He has degrees from the University of Oxford, the London School of Economics and Cornell University, has worked for the World Bank and WTO, and protested against them around the world.
 He is a visiting scholar at UC Berkeley’s Center for African Studies, an Honorary Research Fellow at the School of Development Studies at the University of KwaZulu-Natal and a fellow at The Institute for Food and Development Policy, also known as Food First.
-He is also an IATP Food and Community Fellow.
+He was also an IATP Food and Community Fellow from 2011-2013.
 He has testified about the causes of the global food crisis to the US House Financial Services Committee and is an Advisor to the United Nations Special Rapporteur on the Right to Food.
 In addition to numerous scholarly publications in economics, philosophy, politics and public health journals, he regularly writes for The Guardian, and has contributed to the Financial Times, LA Times, NYTimes.com, The San Francisco Chronicle, The Mail on Sunday, and The Observer.
 His first book was Stuffed and Starved: The Hidden Battle for the World Food System and his latest, The Value of Nothing, is a New York Times best-seller.
 He is currently working on a documentary about the global food system with award-winning director Steve James.

 To see Raj’s latest events, visit the Events page.

 For media requests concerning The Value of Nothing, please contact: